Galaco/VRAD/README.md

 ### Roadmap
 - [x] Load internal bsp data structures into memory
-- [x] Prepare a environment from which a raytracer can be run against
 - [ ] Port the Radiosity process (top level C functions are RadWorld_*())
-- [ ] Refactor data import and raytracing environment preparation
+- [ ] Refactor data import and environment preparation
 - [ ] Investigate GPU accleration options during radiosity calculations.

 ### Known issues
 - Displacements won't be supported by the POC
 - Texture lights won't be supported by the POC
 - HDR won't be supported by the POC
+- Most flags wont be supported by POC

 #### Misc
 This is (certainly at this point in time) a port of Source Engine 2013 base code, which is freely available on Github.